 CATN2 has a recognized focus on utilizing advanced nanofabrication capabilities to enable the commercialization of innovative nanotechnologies, including device derivatives, compound semiconductors, micro-electro-mechanical-systems (MEMS), and roll-to-roll photovoltaics.

 SUNY Poly’s CATN2 offers unmatched technology transitioning capabilities for electronics, communications, defense, clean energy, biomedical, and smart cities applications, among many others, by leveraging the world-class tools and infrastructure at SUNY Poly’s $24 billion NanoTech Complex.
-This 1.3 million-square-foot megaplex with the only fully-integrated, 300mm and 450mm wafer computer chip pilot prototyping and demonstration lines within 135,000 square feet of Class 1 capable cleanrooms is supported by an open innovation business model that has successfully attracted leading small, medium and large-sized companies from around the world.
+This 1.3 million-square-foot megaplex with the only fully-integrated, 300mm computer chip pilot prototyping and demonstration line within 135,000 square feet of Class 1 capable cleanrooms is supported by an open innovation business model that has successfully attracted leading small, medium and large-sized companies from around the world.

 The CATN2 is built on the strong foundation, infrastructure, and entrepreneurial experience of its predecessor, the Center for Advanced Thin Film Technologies (CATFT).
 Established in 1993, CATFT established close ties with a significant network of nanoelectronics, nanotechnology, bioelectronics, and telecom companies in New York, with the intention of eliminating historic barriers to inter-university projects with corporate partners.
 CATN2 currently leverages the specialist knowledge of each university within the consortium, whose members include the University at Albany-SUNY, Alfred University, Binghamton University-SUNY, the Albert Einstein College of Medicine of Yeshiva University and Stony Brook University-SUNY.